Jesus is dead

 Cyrene was a city near the North African coast, in what is now Libya.
 Simon may have been a pilgrim visiting Jerusalem during the Passover.
 About 100,000 Jews settled there 300 years earlier.
 Or Simon may have been someone who moved to the Jewish homeland from Cyrene.

 The Greek word describing the cross is stauros.
-It originally meant a stake or a pole, but later came to include various forms of crucifixion including a cross or anything else used to hang up people so they would die slowly, nailed or tied or both.
+It originally meant a stake or a pole.
+Later it came to include various forms of crucifixion, including a cross or anything else used to hang up people so they would die slowly, nailed or tied or both.
 Some were impaled on stakes, a technique especially common among Assyrians several centuries earlier, in what is now northern Iraq.

 Bible experts resort to guessing about why the location was called Skull Place.
-Among the guesses, something about the area resembled a skull; as the place of crucifixion, there were some skulls in the area; the name came from a legend that the skull of Adam was buried there; there was a cemetery nearby, which is where the body of Jesus was placed.
+Among the guesses: (1) Something about the area resembled a skull; as the place of crucifixion, there were some skulls in the area.
+(2) The name came from a legend that the skull of Adam was buried there.
+(3) A cemetery was nearby, which is where the body of Jesus was placed.

 The wine was mixed with something that some translations describe as “gall” (New American Standard Bible).
 The Greek word can refer to something that is bitter tasting or even poisonous.
-Some Bible experts say they wonder if Matthew was trying to make a connection to Psalm 69:21, “They give me poison for food; they offer me sour wine for my thirst” (New Living Translation).
+Some Bible experts say they wonder if Matthew was trying to make a connection to Psalm 69:21, “They seasoned my food with poison.
+And they tried to quench my thirst with vinegar.”
 That’s written in Hebrew poetry, which often repeats ideas the way English poetry rhymes words.
 The poison food and the sour wine can refer to the same thing.
 This cocktail might not have been the same medicated wine reported in Mark 15:23 or the sour wine that soldiers drank, reported in 27:48 and Luke 23:36.
 The wine Matthew describes was probably not being offered kindly.

 Aramaic was a common language spoken among the Jews.
 It may have been the language Jesus spoke most often.
 It came from Aram, now Syria, but it spread throughout the Middle East, becoming an international language.
 Jews picked up the language when Babylonians from what is now Iraq conquered their Jewish homeland in 586 BC and exiled most of the survivors to Iraq.

 Bible experts can only speculate about why Jesus said this.
 Some say Jesus felt abandoned because the darkness represented God’s judgment against the sins of humanity, and the statement of Jesus suggests that God’s judgment fell on him.
-Others say Jesus was quoting a song that seems to predict some of the suffering he experienced, but that ends with an upbeat message, Psalm 22.
-It begins, “My God, my God, why have you abandoned me?”
-(22:1 New Living Translation).
-It talks about the people ridiculing him and shaking their heads at him (22:8).
-It talks about throwing dice to divvy up his clothing (22:18).
-It ends with the promise of hope that the poor will be fed, and people throughout the world will honor him (22:26-27).
+Others say Jesus was quoting a song that seems to predict some of the suffering he experienced, but that ends with an upbeat message (Psalm 22).
+It begins, “My God, my God, why did you leave me?” (v.
+1).
+It talks about the people ridiculing him and shaking their heads at him (v.
+7).
+It talks about throwing dice to divvy up his clothing (v.
+18).
+It ends with the promise of hope that the poor will be fed and people throughout the world will honor him (vv.
+26-27).